The long slide: Inside Biden’s declining popularity as he struggles with multiple crises

 Post-ABC polls showed a 10-point drop in approval of Biden’s handling of the pandemic from late June to early September.
 The September Post-ABC poll also found that 60 percent disapproved of his handling of the situation in Afghanistan, and by November, Biden’s overall job ratings had dipped further amid rising disapproval of his handling of the economy and the coronavirus.

-Biden’s poor August poll numbers, said David Axelrod, a former senior adviser to Barack Obama, stemmed from “a combination of the execution of the exodus from Afghanistan with the resurgence of the virus that people six weeks earlier were being told was largely behind us, and it created a sense of disorder, when what they were really hoping for was orderliness.”
+Biden’s poor August poll numbers, said David Axelrod, a former senior adviser to Barack Obama, stemmed from “a combination of the execution of the exodus from Afghanistan with the resurgence of the virus that people six weeks earlier were being told was largely behind us, and it created a sense of disorder when what they were really hoping for was orderliness.”

 The Biden administration, he added, has a story of real accomplishment to tell, but many Americans “are still feeling a sense of unease and unsettlement and disruption.”